1) Best Workplace Diversity

 This is open to all leaders in the role of Founder, CEO or senior management across any function e.g. MD/GM/CXO etc in the Australian Fintech ecosystem i.e. they are currently working for a Fintech Startup, Hub, Accelerator/Incubator or Venture Capital Firm in Australia.

-Criteria for awards 2, 3 + 4: Please answer the following questions (500 words max per entry):
+Criteria for awards 2, 3 + 4: Please answer the following questions (500 words max per question):

 - Detail your approach to leadership, and how it influences your actions and activities in your business.